happylishang/happylishang.github.io/_posts/Spoken-English/2025-2-1-new-words.md

 * Go away bugs
 * Help me **make** a wall
 * watch me run / play around the rock /up/down the hill  / across the log
+* I like to talk / I want to eat fruits
 *